 Companies are not built by individuals, but rather a team.
 A great example is Microsoft, where founders Bill Gates and Paul Allen led a ragtag group to meteoric success.

-Companies are generally founded with a team of 2 to 4 people.
+Companies are generally founded with a team of two to four people.
 But the extended team can grow to the first 10 employees, all of whom will require some level of “founder characteristics” to be successful.

 As a team, the three most important traits include being horizontally smart, someone who can get things done, and ultimately getting along (strong cultural fit).

-It’s important that the team has a diverse set of complementary skills — reflecting the wide ranging needs of the business in its early stages.
-The team also needs to understand what skills are essential to the core of their business and industry in which they are competing: a team is only as effective as its fit to the task at hand.
+It’s important that the team has a diverse set of complementary skillsreflecting the wideranging needs of the business in its early stages.
+The team also needs to understand what skills are essential to the core of their business and industry in which they're competing: a team is only as effective as it is fit to the task at hand.

 Although internally there should be no strict lines surrounding roles and responsibilities, it’s important to provide an external perspective of ownership in areas of focus.
 This specifically facilitates investment and future planning around team and organizational growth.
 Recognize that not all founders are designed to scale.
 Some skill sets are more suited to one structure and are not effective as hierarchies emerge.